recsys-benchmark/DaisyRec-v2.0/README.md

 ## Ranking Results

 - Please refer to [ranking_results](https://daisyrec-ranking-results.readthedocs.io/en/latest/) for the ranking performance of different baselines across six datasets (i.e., ML-1M, LastFM, Book-Crossing, Epinions, Yelp and AMZ-Electronic).
-    - Regarding Time-aware Split by Ratio (TSBR)
+    - Regarding Time-aware Split-by-Ratio (TSBR)
-        - In particular, we adopt Bayesian HyperOpt to perform hyper-parameter optimization w.r.t.
+        - We adopt Bayesian HyperOpt to perform hyper-parameter optimization w.r.t.
 NDCG@10 for each baseline under three views (i.e., origin, 5-filer and 10-filter) on each dataset for 30 trails.
         - We keep original objective functions for each baseline (bpr loss for MF, FM, NFM and NGCF; squre error loss for SLIM; cross-entropy loss for NeuMF and Multi-VAE), employ the uniform sampler, and adopt time-aware split-by-ratio (i.e., TSBR) at global level (rho=80%) as the data splitting method.
 Besides, 10% of the latest training set is held out as the validation set to tune the hyper-parameters.
 Once the optimal hyper-parameters are decided, we feed the whole training set to train the final model and report the performance on the test set.
         - Note that we only have the 10-fiter results for SLIM due to its extremely high computational complexity on large-scale datasets, which is unable to complete in a reasonable amount of time; and NGCF on Yelp and AMZe under origin view is also omitted because of the same reason.
+    - Regarding Time-aware Leave-One-Out (TLOO)
+        - We adopt Bayesian HyperOpt to perform hyper-parameter optimization w.r.t.
+NDCG@10 for each baseline under three views (i.e., origin, 5-filer and 10-filter) on each dataset for 30 trails.
+        - We keep original objective functions for each baseline (bpr loss for MF, FM, NFM and NGCF; squre error loss for SLIM; cross-entropy loss for NeuMF and Multi-VAE), employ the uniform sampler, and adopt time-aware leave-one-out (i.e., TLOO) as the data splitting method.
+In particular, for each user, his last interaction is kept as the test set, and the second last interaction is used as the validation set; and the rest intereactions are treated as training set.
+        - Note that we only have the 10-fiter results for all the methods across the six datasets.

 - Please refer to [appendix](https://github.com/recsys-benchmark/DaisyRec-v2.0/blob/main/appendix.pdf) folder for the optimal parameter settings and other information.